tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 Step to arduino version of the dfu library:
 1. download the source code zip from the 'arduino-debug' branch in some temporary folder
 2. run the bash script from arduino subfolder.
-It creates a zip with the arduino style library
+It creates a zip with the arduino library
 3. install the library zip with IDE or extract it to your libraries folder

 #### Compiling the WiFi link firmware 'ota' branch